-If you were diagnosed with having endometrial polyps, your Viva Eve gynecologist may want to do an endometrial biopsy.
-This is to ensure that the polyp is not cancerous or to check for other abnormalities or hormonal imbalances.
+If you were diagnosed by an endometrial polyps specialist such as a Viva Eve gynecologist, your doctor may want to do an endometrial biopsy.
+This is to ensure that the endometrial polyp is not cancerous or to check for other abnormalities or hormonal imbalances.

-When performing the endometrial biopsy, your gynecologist removes a small piece of tissue from the uterine lining for examination.
+When performing the endometrial biopsy, your endometrial polyps specialist removes a small piece of tissue from the uterine lining for examination.
 Laboratory tests are required to determine if the polyp is normal (benign) or abnormal (precancerous or cancerous).
 The lab can also discover other potential abnormalities in your uterine lining.
-Your doctor always checks to see if your hormone levels are balanced, as endometrial polyps seem to be estrogen-sensitive.
+Your endometrial polyps specialist always checks to see if your hormone levels are balanced, as endometrial polyps seem to be estrogen-sensitive.

-There are several ways for your doctor to perform an endometrial biopsy or endometrial polyp removal:
+There are several ways for your doctor to perform an endometrial biopsy or endometrial polyp treatment NYC:

-- Your Viva Eve gynecologist inserts a straw-shaped device called a pipelle into your uterus to suction a small amount of tissue from the lining.
+- An endometrial polyp treatment starts with a Viva Eve endometrial polyps specialist inserting a straw-shaped device called a pipelle into your uterus to suction a small amount of tissue from the lining.
 This is a quick procedure but may cause some cramping.
 This technique is used when only a tiny amount of tissue is needed or a very small polyp needs to be removed.

 - A suctioning device called a Vabra aspirator is necessary for larger endometrial polyp removal.
-This procedure can be slightly more uncomfortable.
+This endometrial polyp treatment can be slightly more uncomfortable.

 - Sonohysterography is used to investigate uterine abnormalities in women who experience infertility or multiple miscarriages.
 Doppler ultrasound images can help the physician to see and evaluate blood flow blockages, blood flow in polyps, tumors, and congenital malformation.

-- Hysteroscopy, which consists of placing a small camera into your vagina, past your cervix, and up into your uterus so your gynecologist can monitor the condition of your pelvic organs via a video screen.
-Depending on their size, endometrial polyp removal may be done simultaneously.
+- Hysteroscopy, which consists of placing a small camera into your vagina, past your cervix, and up into your uterus so your endometrial polyps specialist can monitor the condition of your pelvic organs via a video screen.
+Depending on their size, endometrial polyp treatment removal may be done simultaneously.

-The procedure takes anywhere from 5 to 15 minutes.
+The endometrial polyp treatment NYC takes anywhere from 5 to 15 minutes.
 Most women experience some cramping afterward, but the discomfort can be controlled with over-the-counter pain medications.
 Some women feel dizzy or nauseated during the endometrial polyp biopsy, but it subsides once the biopsy is complete.
 Soreness and slight bleeding for a day or two are common endometrial polyp removal side effects.

 Patients are advised to avoid strenuous exercise, heavy lifting, sex, douching, and tampons until the spotting disappears.

-- Small polyps can resolve on their own, so your Ob/Gyn may recommend a “wait and see” approach
+- Small polyps can resolve on their own, so your endometrial polyps specialist may recommend a “wait and see” approach

 - Some medications, such as progestins or gonadotropin-releasing hormone agonists, can alleviate symptoms, but these are usually temporary options.